stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 ## 🧬 Introduction

 Welcome to my latest post on bioinformatics workflows!
-As a researcher, I often find myself or PhD students juggling large datasets, remote compute resources, and various command-line tools.
+As a researcher, I often find myself or PhD students juggling with large datasets, remote compute resources, and various command-line tools.
 My terminal setup has evolved to meet these challenges head-on, allowing me to work efficiently and reproducibly.
 Efficient command-line workflows are critical in bioinformatics, where data is large, compute is remote, and tools are often UNIX-native.
 Over time, I've developed a terminal setup that allows me to:

 - Work on a Windows machine using Linux tools via **WSL**